TestBoxLab/frontend-sdk/README.md

 By default, TestBox will use `window.location` to push the iFrame to a new URL.

 If you use react-router, or any kind of client-side routing, you may want to override our standard navigation behavior.
-To do so, especify your custom handler on the configuration object for `startTestBox` method:
+To do so, specify your custom handler in the configuration object for the `startTestBox` method:

 ```javascript
 const testboxConfig = {